kukuu/software-engineering-best-practices/software-engineering-best-practices.md

 	4. Rolling back a deployed feature if it is found to be broken or unwanted must be trivial.

 	5. Build binaries only once.
 Binaries should be compiled once and once only.
-	   The binary should then be stored someplace which is accessible only to your deployment mechanism, and your deployment mechanism should deploy this same binary to each successive environment
+	   The binary should then be stored in some place (perhaps s3) which is accessible only to your deployment mechanism/instances, and your deployment mechanism should deploy this same binary to each successive environment

-	6. Use precisely the same mechanism to deploy to every environment.
+	6. Use precisely the same mechanism (Docker) to deploy to every environment.
 Both QA and production deployment must be both automated.

 	7. Smoke test your deployment.
 Write a smoke test and include that in the deployment process.